DanielHHowell/SciScraper/README.md

 ## Using the Scraper

 The scraper takes up to three arguments: a main topic, optional queries, and the maximum number of results to return.
 It is initialized by running Main.py, and generates a dictionary with results.
 The 'sciscraper' function in Main.py can be edited to include sql_insert (also from Main.py) or markdown/HTML/PDF versions of the report (from the ReportGenerator.py functions).
 A local web interface can be run with Flasker.py, and accessed via http://127.0.0.1:5000/index.html.
-This is what is currently hosted on the Google Cloud App Engine.
+This is presented with Bootstrap and is what is currently hosted on the Google Cloud App Engine.

 ### Function Documentation